vpuna/vpuna-ai-search/README.md

             - Enrich technical numeric fields with additional context by selecting one or more felds and provide text context.
 (Coming Soon)
             - Customize ranking.
 Currently the results are ranked based on the similarity score.
 This feature will allow the users to overwrite the detail ranking based on any of the fields (Coming Soon)
         - Upload Files
-            - Upload files with or wutiout associated configurations
+            - Upload files with or with out associated configurations
             - Manually enter hard coded configurations if needed
             - Show Curl request to use the embed API based on an existing uploaded file from the developer console (Coming Soon)
             - Connect to other data sorces like databases, git repos, gmail, google drive etc and configure pooling (Coming Soon)